gregg-miskelly/MIEngine-wiki/Troubleshoot-attaching-to-processes-using-GDB.md

     This will set the ptrace level to 0, after this just with user permissions you can attach to processes which are not launched by the debugger.

 * Alternatively, launch GDB as super user and attach to processes.
+Use root@machine to login with a password or certificate.
+Note, many Linux distros are configured to disallow root login through SSH for security reasons.
+You may have to configure /etc/ssh/sshd_config to allow root login with certificate or password.
+You can verify SSH connection via a client like putty.exe in windows.